fscorrupt/awesome-stars/README.md

 - [thomasloven/lovelace-more-info-card](https://github.com/thomasloven/lovelace-more-info-card) - 🔹 Display the more-info dialog of any entity as a lovelace card
 - [ducan-ne/remove-bg](https://github.com/ducan-ne/remove-bg) - Remove background directly in your browser, powered by WebGPU
 - [koush/scrypted](https://github.com/koush/scrypted) - Scrypted is a high performance video integration and automation platform
-- [streamyfin/streamyfin](https://github.com/streamyfin/streamyfin) - A Jellyfin client built with Expo
+- [streamyfin/streamyfin](https://github.com/streamyfin/streamyfin) - A modern Jellyfin client built with Expo
 - [ciotlosm/lovelace-thermostat-dark-card](https://github.com/ciotlosm/lovelace-thermostat-dark-card) - 🌡 Thermostat card with a round and black feel to it
 - [Disane87/docudigger](https://github.com/Disane87/docudigger) - Website scraper for getting invoices automagically as pdf (useful for taxes or DMS)
 - [zoriya/Kyoo](https://github.com/zoriya/Kyoo) - A portable and vast media library solution.